ibm-cloud-docs/BlockStorage/expandable_block_storage.md

 ```
 {:codeblock}

-For more information about expanding the filesystem (and partitions, if any) on the volume to use the new space, check your OS documentation.
+For more information about expanding the file system (and partitions, if any) on the volume to use the new space, check your OS documentation.
 {:tip}